zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 # Your digital legacy is yours to shape!
 ## You get to choose your own adventure.

-It is shaped by the things you do, and the effort that you put into curating and organizing it.
+It is shaped by the things you do, and the effort (and investment) that you put into curating and organizing it.

 ---
 class: img-caption
 ![BRT](images/newbus-ewash.jpg)
 # The bus factor